-On the Tasks management page you can Run, Cancel, Edit, Delete or Show log for any of the tasks in the list by using the respective buttons in the ribbon bar (please, see subsections below).
-These operation buttons are enabled only when selecting a task in the list.
+On the Tasks management page you can Run, Cancel, Edit or Delete any of the tasks in the list by using the respective buttons (please, see subsections below).

-Also, you can check the Task details for any of the tasks by clicking it in the list.
-The details of the selected task appear in the right section where you can switch between the tabs to see the information about this task (please, see "Viewing task details" section (p.
-83))
+You can check the details for any of the tasks in the list by viewing the Summary and Source and Target tabs (please, see "Viewing task details" section (p.
+82)).

-15.1 Running a task
+13.1 Running a task

-You can run the selected idle task by clicking the Run button in the top ribbon menu.
-Upon running, the status of the task will be changed from "Idle" to the progress bar.
+You can run the selected idle task by clicking the Run button.
+Upon running, the status of the task will be changed from "Idle" to "Running" with the progress bar and the current percentage of the task's completion.

 Note that you can only view task logs (see "Viewing task logs" section (p.
-83)) and Cancel (see "Stopping a task" section (p.
-83)) in the active running task.
+82)) and Cancel (see "Cancelling a task" section (p.
+82)) the active running task.
 Other control buttons - Run, Edit and Delete - are disabled.
 In order to edit or delete the active task, you have to stop it first.

-15.2 Cancelling a task
+13.2 Cancelling a task

-You can cancel the selected active task by clicking the Cancel button in the top ribbon menu.
+You can cancel the selected active task by clicking the Cancel button.
 You'll be asked to confirm the operation.
 Upon confirmation the progressing task will be immediately stopped and will go into the idle state.